Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Interactions and few-body physics

 with $C_6 = d_0^4/\left\{128\pi^2\epsilon_0^2\hbar\Omega[1+(\Delta/\Omega)^2]^{3/2}\right\}$.
 The first term can also again be rewritten using Eq.~\ref{eq:VddEliptical} in terms of a dipolar $C_3/r^3$ term multiplied with an angular dependence as in Eq.~\ref{eq:genericpotential}.
 In contrast to resonant dc shielding, where the interaction parameters can only be tuned through $E$, the MW-shielding interaction potential is highly tunable through the MW-field parameters $\Omega$, $\Delta$, and $\xi$. \textcite{Dutta2025} demonstrated that the elastic and inelastic scattering can universally be described for various molecular species after normalizing the involved energies by $\tilde{E}_\text{d}$ and the length scales by $R_3 = \tilde{a}_\text{d}$, as long as $\Omega, \Delta \ll B_\text{rot}/\hbar$.
 Consequently, molecules with large $d_0$ and large mass are, in principle, best suited for MW shielding.

 So far, we have considered molecules in an electronic singlet ground state ${}^1\Sigma$, such as bialkalis.
 In this case, the coupling between the states that form the shielding potential typically dominates over the hyperfine structure splittings.
 However, for molecules that feature an unpaired electron, e.g., laser-coolable molecules with a ${}^2\Sigma$ ground state, the fine and hyperfine structure in the ground state can have a comparable or dominating energy splitting.
 While the effects of the unpaired spins are minor for resonant dc shielding \cite{Quemener2016,GonzalesMartinez2017,Mukherjee2023b} they are more relevant for MW shielding.
-Applying a modest magnetic field can help suppress hyperfine-inelastic collisions \cite{Lassabliere2018,Karman2018,Karman2019}, however, it can also break the singlet coupling between electronic and nuclear spin~\cite{Anderegg2021}.
-Selecting the spin-stretched transition with the largest energy can help to maintain a blue detuning with respect to other transitions~\cite{Karman2018}.
+Applying a modest magnetic field can help suppress hyperfine-inelastic collisions \cite{Lassabliere2018,Karman2018,Karman2019}, however, it can also break the singlet coupling between electronic and nuclear spin~\cite{Anderegg2021}\cred{, which can alter the hyperfine structure relevant for the shielding scheme.} Selecting the spin-stretched transition with the largest energy can help to maintain a blue detuning with respect to other transitions~\cite{Karman2018}. \cred{Overall, these considerations highlight that the detailed internal spin structure of the molecules must be taken into account when designing microwave-shielding schemes.}